ahmaazouzi/cs-topics/networking/transport.md

 - *We is hacking, mate!*

 ## Principles of Congestion Control:
 - Data retransmission cures network congestion symptoms.
-The cause of congestion is too many endpoints trying to send too much data at the same time resulting in overflowing routers which leads to data loss.
+The cause of congestion is too many end-systems trying to send too much data at the same time resulting in overflowing routers which leads to data loss.
-- This section revolves around congestion and congestion control principles.
-It's followed by a section on how TCP controls congestion.
+- This section revolves around congestion and is followed by a section on how TCP controls congestion.

 ### Causes and Impact of Congestion:
 - The transmission rate (or capacity) of a link gets divided among the different computers/connections that are using simultaneously.
 A link with capacity R that is used by 10 hosts to send data to the nearest router gives these hosts a capacity of R/10 each.
 As the bits per second transmitted through this link approaches R/10, the amount of delay the bits experience approaches infinity.
 Router queuing/buffering is another problem causing (and caused) by sending too much data through a network.